projectacrn/acrn-hypervisor/doc/developer-guides/coding_guidelines.rst

 a) For declaration of variables of a pointer type, the '*' character shall be right before the variable identifier with no space in between.
-b) For functions whose return value is of a pointer type, the '*' character shall be right before the function identifyer with no spaces in between in the function prototype.
+b) For functions whose return value is of a pointer type, the '*' character shall be right before the function identifier with no spaces in between in the function prototype.

 Compliant example::